iterative/mlem.ai/content/docs/command-reference/declare.md

 ## Options

-- `-c, --conf TEXT`: Values for object fields in format `field.nested.name=value`
-- `-p, --project TEXT`: Path to MLEM project [default: (none)]
-- `-e, --external`: Save result not in .mlem, but directly in project
-- `--index / --no-index`: Whether to index output in .mlem directory
-- `-h, --help`: Show this message and exit.
+- `--help`: Show this message and exit.

 ## Examples